dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/user-reports/_index.md

 should appear as a line item on this report.
 The date range on this report is the Chart Discharged Date.
 To qualify for this report the chart must be an inpatient patient type.

-> [!info]
+> [!caution] No PDF Support
-> Due to the number of columns, this report is only to viewed in HTML or Excel.
-If you run this report
+> Due to the number of columns, this report is not intended to be launched as a PDF.
-> as PDF, the report won't fit on a page and will be cut off.
-This is intentional for the time being

 ![Report](image-430.jpg)